Define the working directory (covered previously)

-, the next step is to bring your own project code and related artifacts into the Docker image.
-This ensures that the container has everything it needs to execute your Machine Learning tasks, whether it's training a model or running an inference service.
-The primary instructions for this are COPY
+Incorporating project code and related artifacts into a Docker image ensures the container has everything it needs to execute Machine Learning tasks, such as training models or running inference services.
+This step typically follows the definition of the base environment and installation of dependencies within the Dockerfile.
+The main instructions for this are COPY and ADD.

 COPY <src>... <dest>